-Clause 4.2.10.2.1: Material requirements
+2.4.74.
+Clause 4.2.10.2.1:Material requirements

-- "(3) In order to ensure constant product characteristics and manufacturing process, it is required that: - •the certificate to prove compliance of a material with the standard, which shall be issued immediately after testing of this material, shall be reviewed every 5 years. - •in case there is no change in the product characteristics and manufacturing process, and no change in the requirements (TSI), it is not required to perform new testing of this material; the certificate needs only to be updated regarding its date of issue."
+"(3) In order to ensure constant product characteristics and manufacturing process, it is required that: • the certificate to prove compliance of a material with the standard, which shall be issued immediately after testing of this material, shall be reviewed every 5 years.

+• in case there is no change in the product characteristics and manufacturing process, and no change in the requirements (TSI), it is not required to perform new testing of this material; the certificate needs only to be updated regarding its date of issue."

-Certificates referring to a test report older than 5 years could be accepted if TSI requirements have not changed and it is demonstrated that quality management system ensures that the product manufacturing process and material characteristics remain unchanged.
-This quality management system should cover the complete supply chain involved in the product manufacturing process.
-In any case, the demonstration above needs to be performed every 5 years.
+Certificates referring to a test report older than 5 years could be accepted if TSI requirements have not changed and it is demonstrated that the product manufacturing process and material characteristics remain unchanged.
+This demonstration should cover the complete supply chain involved in the product manufacturing process and consists in: